SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-This API records the ID of the user and verifies its authenticity.
+This API records the ID of the candidate and verifies its authenticity.

 **Important Notes:**